Stochastic game

-In game theory, a stochastic game (or Markov game), introduced by Lloyd Shapley in the early 1950s, is a repeated game with probabilistic transitions played by one or more players.
+In game theory, a stochastic game (or Markov game) is a repeated game with probabilistic transitions played by one or more players.
 The game is played in a sequence of stages.
 At the beginning of each stage the game is in some state.
 The players select actions and each player receives a payoff that depends on the current state and the chosen actions.
 The game then moves to a new random state whose distribution depends on the previous state and the actions chosen by the players.
 The procedure is repeated at the new state and play continues for a finite or infinite number of stages.
 The total payoff to a player is often taken to be the discounted sum of the stage payoffs or the limit inferior of the averages of the stage payoffs.

+Stochastic games were introduced by Lloyd Shapley in the early 1950s.

-Stochastic games generalize Markov decision processes to multiple interacting decision makers, as well as strategic-form games to dynamic situations in which the environment changes in response to the players’ choices.
+They generalize Markov decision processes to multiple interacting decision makers, as well as strategic-form games to dynamic situations in which the environment changes in response to the players' choices.